Step 3: Develop My Proposal

 - How do I get started?

-Proposals to governmental, foundation, or industry sponsors that produce grants or contracts must be submitted through Sponsored Projects Office (SPO) (governmental or non-profit funders) or Industry Alliances Office (IAO) (industry proposals).
+Please keep in mind that campus proposals for grants or contracts to governmental or non-profit sponsors must be submitted through the Sponsored Projects Office (SPO), and proposals for grants or contracts to industry must be submitted through the Industry Alliances Office (IAO).
 See the UC Berkeley Policy on Requirement to Submit Proposals and to Receive Awards.

 - General proposal guidance.
 Familiarize yourself with the overall proposal preparation process and get guidance on writing a successful proposal from the Berkeley Research Development Office website.
 CalNet login required.